African House Snake Basics & FAQ

 I have in the past had them escape from 6qt tubs with the latching lids.
 They have escaped through the gaping of exoterras wiring ports.
 They are quite good at escaping, be aware of this and modify your enclosure to compensate.

 I recommend the use of something with exceptional security for newborns.
 Critter keepers, large deli cups, or tupperware containers make practical solutions when they can be kept in a way that also provides for proper temperature and humidity.
 Many colubrid breeders keep their newborns in racks built around deli cups.
 I do basically the same, only I use meal portioning containers that can be acquired at walmart.
 They have similar dimensions to a 6qt shoebox but less tall, and the rack I have provides back heat.
 There is a 10 degree gradient from front to back using this method.
 It could be mimicked easily using a heat mat and thermostat to control the temperature.
 They don't stay in these very long.
-A simple newborn rack set up is shown below with papertowel instead of moss/prococo so you can see it better.
+A simple newborn rack set up is shown below, without hides or most other enrichments and using papertowel so you can get a better Idea for size.

 You certainly can keep them in larger enclosures, and I do encourage it if you like.
 Just be sure to provide more hides and be absolutely certain that whatever you use is at least this big, safe, and escape proof.
 Young Hatchlings don't tend to do well in very large enclosures though, so keep that in mind.